ernestasju/unity3d-boilerplate/README.md

 unity3d-boilerplate
 ===========

 Unity3d boilerplate.
 That's what title says.
 Yep.
-No restrictions whatsoever, **just don't use this to terrorize contries or something like that**.
+No restrictions whatsoever, **just don't use this to terrorize countries or something like that**.

 What's inside?
 -----------